ShaneBow-CMS/SiteBuilder/README.md

  process pulls in all the other pieces (like heading, side bar, and menus).
 Kind of like JSP, ASP, etc except that it's making static pages (albeit with ajax).

-Each site gets a default <i>layout</i> which is really just an html file (sans the `<head>` and `<body>` tags) which can import other html fragments that I call *div* files.
+Each site gets a default *layout* which is really just an html file (sans the `<head>` and `<body>` tags) which can import other html fragments that I call *div* files.